ziming/mini-loan/readme.md

 Any good resources on this would be nice or good code samples would be nice.

-See tests/Feature/PassportFeaturesTest.php for the test on the different grants
+See tests/Feature/PassportFeaturesTest.php for the test on the different grants.
+I did not make use of scopes

 This test class take up the most time so you may want to not run it.